breadchris/btstack-fuzz/blog/hci_l2cap.md

 ## Attack Surface
 * Channels and their state are created and stored within the stack, abusing the state machine could lead to use-after-frees

+TODO: Go through each bluetooth stack and show what channels are registered (point out the weird iOS stuff)

 ## Stack Comparisions

 ## CVEs